ceraolo/PowerGrids_MC/README.md

 # PowerGrids:MC - Forked from PowerGrids 1.0.3 library  https://github.com/PowerGrids/PowerGrids
 After the fork a few additions and enhancements have been added, maily:
 - added display of powers and voltages directly on diagrams
-- added the PFT technique, which allows the power flow outputs to be used as initial values for transients (PFT: PowerFlow->Transient)
+- added the PFT technique, which allows the power flow outputs to be used as initial values for transients (PFT: PowerFlow->Transient).
 The improvements are described in Documentation annotation of the Examples.PFT folder and its subfolders, and of individual models (added or modified).
 # Below You will find the original description of PowerGrds 1.0.3, from which PowerGrids_MC was forked
 # **************************************************************